Stef-00012/SyncLyrics/README.md

 > [!IMPORTANT]
 > Your Linux distro must support `playerctl`.

 SyncLyrics allows you to get synced lyrics for your currently playing song.
-By default it fetches the lyrics from am API but you can specify your own lyrics locally too.
+By default it fetches the lyrics from different APIs but you can specify your own lyrics locally too.

 ## How to download?